WalletScrutiny/WalletScrutinyCom/_android/com.fiboda.app.md

 ## Verdict

 Due to this platform being created for traders who conduct CFD transactions, users do not own the digital assets.
-In this case, you **cannot send or receive.**
+This app **does not allow users to send or receive** bitcoins.